Photo: Aivar Ruukel, Cranberries

 Consider please faces and places.

 It’s easy to have a checklist, perhaps a bucket list, of places to visit.
 Places are easy to visit and write about.
-Publishers love evergreen features which generally favor places over people.
-There might be the name of a local expert, but rarely more.
+Too many travel publishers love evergreen features (the specifics do not change much) which generally favor places over people.
+There might be the name or two of a local expert, but rarely more.

 From an editorial perspective, it’s easier to write about the timeless nature of a world heritage site or national park than the locals.
 People of interest are what make places of interest extra special.
 They may be guides, interpreters, translators, or the random stranger.